data-miner00/nuxt-content-template/content/guide.md

 pnpm i
 ```

-If you want to install with other package managers like [Npm](https://npmjs.com/) or [Yarn](https://yarnpkg.com/), feel free to delete the `pnpm-lock.yaml` and proceed with the package manager of your choice.
+It is crucial to use the Pnpm package manager with the current `pnpm-lock.yaml` file for the time being as there are incompatibilities in the new version of Nuxt and Nuxt Content.
+However, if you managed to run with [Npm](https://npmjs.com/) or [Yarn](https://yarnpkg.com/), by all means.

 After the installation is completed, start the development server by running the `dev` command.